 These will usually be included in your conveyancing fees, but if you would like to learn more about them, see our short guide to conveyancing searches.

 While you may want to keep costs down as low as possible, in some cases it makes more long-term sense to pay out a little more for certain things.
 One of these is the aforementioned surveys.
 A survey basically highlights any defects with the property you are buying.
 These can vary from damp to subsidence and everything in between, and range in cost from £300-2,000 depending on the size and value of your property.
 While a survey is optional (apart from the lender’s valuation survey), it is a wise investment as future issues like subsidence could end up costing you thousands to fix.
 If you spot the issues before agreeing to buy, you can either lower your offer in relation to the defects, or choose not to buy the property, putting you in a much better position financially.

 The other service to consider paying a little more for is your conveyancing.
-There are many companies out there that offer rates that seem too good to be true - this is usually because they are!
+There are many companies out there that offer rates that seem too good to be true – this is usually because they are!
 Unless you have the guarantee of fixed fees, you risk having extra charges added on to your bill that you did not agree to.
-Homeward Legal offers fixed fees as well as a ‘No Move No Fee’ guarantee, which means that if for whatever reason your house purchase falls through, we will do your conveyancing on the next property for free.
+Homeward Legal offers fixed fees as well as a No-Completion Protection, which means that if for whatever reason your house purchase falls through, we will do your conveyancing on the next property for free.
 So if you’re a first time buyer who would like a little more advice or peace of mind, give us a call on 0800 038 6699 or use our online quote system and we’ll guide you through the process and hopefully turn a daunting experience into a positive one!